Murata Select dates Select guests

 Overview

 While the samurai who lived in Muratamachi Bukeyashiki have long since moved on, this warrior's home still exudes the distinguished and stern character that defined Japan's bushi caste.
 Said to have been built in the 1860s, the bukeyashiki is a well-preserved memento of the Edo Period's final years.
-Guests will be sleeping in traditional rooms with tatami floorings but will have options for platform beds or futons.
+Guests will be sleeping in traditional rooms with tatami flooring, but will have options for platform beds or futons.
 Many aspects of the home have been modernized, such as the bathroom and kitchen.
 The traditional irori hearth is no longer used as it runs the risk of damaging this historic home with fire.
-This also means guests with a smoking habit will need to find another spot to light a stick.
-The home does offer practical advantages as it is within walking distance of Murata's local attractions, encouraging guests to visit them.
+The home offers practical advantages as it is within walking distance of Murata's local attractions.

 History